 The following are some illustrations of his recent work.

 James’s practice involves a mixture of work in which he is led and work in which he is instructed as sole counsel.
 Alongside litigation, his practice extends to arbitration in insurance and shipping matters and involves a significant advisory element.

-In addition to his practice at the Bar, James is Professor of the Law of Obligations at the University of Oxford, and he has published extensively across many topics in commercial law.
-James’s work is regularly cited by judges throughout the common-law world including at the ultimate appellate level, and James is widely regarded as a leading expert on (in particular) tort law.
-Internationally recognised for his work regarding tort law, James serves as an Advisor to the American Law Institute’s Restatement (Third) of Torts, and his writings in tort law address myriad topics including the duty and standard of care in negligence, the illegality defence, the law of contributory negligence, and the law of damages.
+In addition to his busy practice, James is Professor of the Law of Obligations at the University of Oxford and is the author of more than 100 publications.
+His work is regularly cited by judges throughout the common law world (an illustration at the highest level is Darnley v Croydon Health Services NHS Trust UKSC 50; AC 831 at ), and James is widely regarded as a leading expert on tort law.
+Internationally recognised for his work in this regard, James is a member of the American Law Institute and serves as an Advisor to the Restatement (Third) of Torts: Intentional Torts to Persons (which is the most important source of tort law in the United States).
+His writings address myriad topics including the duty and standard of care in the tort of negligence, the illegality defence, the law of contributory negligence (on which he has recently written two books) and the law of damages.

 If you are interested in instructing James, please contact the clerks in order to ascertain his availability.

 A large proportion of James’s practice concerns civil fraud where he is sought after as one of the leading experts on tort law in England.
 James’s experience in this regard includes freezing and proprietary injunctions and search orders as well as matters incidental thereto such as applications fortification of cross-undertakings in damages and committal for contempt.
 Illustrations of his work in this area are as follows.

 A significant part of James’s practice concerns injunctive relief, especially freezing and proprietary injunctions.
 He is often instructed in relation to urgent matters in this connection which require work around the clock.